tkrajcar/carbonmu/README.md

 ## Supported Rubies

+## Setup

+Clone the repo, start Mongo, bundle and run `rake console` to open an interactive game console.

 CarbonMU is supported on Ruby 2.0.x or newer, JRuby (latest release), and Rubinius (latest release).
 Using JRuby or Rubinius will allow your game to be multi-threaded.